Central Australia (territory): Economy

+Arrival of the first train at Stuart (Alice Springs) railway station, 6 August 1929.

 Wood grown in the area fetched a high price in markets in South Australia.
 The development in the area was said by a tourist to be scarcely different from when John Stuart had first trekked across the area in 1862, although it was expected that the automobile and railway would help spur development.
 Cattle was also an important part of the economy, but was wracked by drought and relied on plentiful land and cheap Aboriginal labour; indeed, the industry was so precarious that it could not even use the entire Aboriginal labour force.
 Aboriginal people were paid in food rather than in money; the industry was expected but not required to also pay labourers' kin.